soz-live/soz-live.github.io/coders/intro.md

 While AutoDesk added an Integrated Development Environment (IDE) and support for ActiveX objects in VisualLisp since AutoCAD 2000, there seems to be little interest to improve the AutoLISP API beyond VisualLisp.
 Bricsys, the developer of BricsCAD, has arguably led the way in this regard, with extensive support for Lisp functionality provided by the program as well as continued development of the API and the release of the BricsCAD Lisp Advanced Development Environment (BLADE) in 2018.
 Not only does BricsCAD support both Lisp and DCL in all versions, it can be used across all platforms (Windows, Mac and Linux).
-Recently AutoCAD improved their support for Lisp and DCL to enable its use across Windows, Mac and AutoCAD LT.
+Recently AutoCAD improved their support for Lisp and DCL to enable its use across Windows, Mac and limited use within AutoCAD LT.

 ### AutoLISP Future